 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
 For the year ended 31 March 2022, these documents will be available on reasonable notice by application to:

-JBA Consulting Epsom House Chase Park Redhouse Interchange Doncaster DN6 7FE email: accounts@shiregroup-idbs.gov.uk between the hours of 8.30 a.m. and 5.00 p.m. on Monday to Friday and ending on Monday 8 August 2022
+JBA Consulting Clerk to the Board Epsom House Chase Park Redhouse Interchange Doncaster DN6 7FE between the hours of 8.30 a.m. and 5.00 p.m. on Monday to Friday.